StudentLoans999/Python/DiscordBot.md

 ## Action 1
 Make sure to install Python (Version 3.11 only, any additional version doesn't work with importing Discord.py) first, in the Windows Store, and also from (https://www.python.org/downloads/windows/)
-(ChatGPT helps the most in making sure this and everything else in this Action are installed in the right place:
-"WARNING: The script dotenv.exe is installed in 'C:\Users\david\AppData\Local\Packages\PythonSoftwareFoundation.Python.3.11_qbz5n2kfra8p0\LocalCache\local-packages\Python311\Scripts' which is not on PATH.
-  Consider adding this directory to PATH or, if you prefer to suppress this warning, use --no-warn-script-location."

-  "import dotenv could not be resolved")

 The rest of the steps listed below in this action were done in CMD: